mcfrojd/hassio_lovelace_multiremote/README.md

 # McFrojd's Home Assistant Lovelace Multi Remote
-2019-03-21 Updated to work with hassio 0.90, adb 0.3.0 and the new androidtv component
+2020-03-24 Rewrite to use some other custom cards and integrations 2019-03-21 Updated to work with hassio 0.90, adb 0.3.0 and the new androidtv component

 Lovelace example of my multi remote.